onecommons/unfurl/docs/expressions.rst

     eval:
       python: python_module.func

+    # with args:

+    eval:
+      python: python_module.func
+      args:   foo

   Execute the given python function and evaluate to its return value.
-  The function will being invoke the current `RefContext` as an argument.
   If the path to the python script is a relative path, it will be treated as relative to the current source file (ie. the template file that is invoking the expression).
+  The function will being invoke the current `RefContext` as the first argument.
+  If ``args`` is declared, its value will passed as a second argument to the function.

 secret
 ^^^^^^